Hearty Beef Stroganoff with Roasted Mushrooms is a comforting meal on a cold day.

 - When roast is done, serve and reserve all liquid and veggies until next day.

-- In a medium stockpot, add remaining liquid from roast and enough water to make 1 qt.
+- In a medium stockpot, add remaining liquid from roast along with beef base and tomato paste and enough water to make 1 qt.
 As it heats up use a fork to "smash" all the vegetables into small pieces.

 - While this is heating up, melt butter in sauté pan and cook mushrooms over medium high heat for 5-7 minutes until browned.
-Add 2 tbsp flour and stir in over medium heat.
+Add 2 tablespoon flour and stir in over medium heat.

 - Add mushroom and flour mixture and blend until gravy like texture is achieved.
 If too thick add ¼ C water or milk until desired consistency.